DataIntellectTech/TorQ/docs/unittesting.md

 'failed to load /home/mpotter/kdbCode/segtp/deploy/tests/runtests.q : true test failure in file :/home/mpotter/kdbCode/segtp/deploy/tests/demo/wdb/test.csv on line 10
 ```

 We can get the code which failed and run it here to see what it returns.
 From doing some quick debugging we can see that one of the items being added to `t1` is wrong, it should be ten rather than 1.
-Once this is fixed we can run the WDB tests again and we see that there are now no errors and all the tests pass!
+Once this is afixed we can run the WDB tests again and we see that there are now no errors and all the tests pass!
 We can then run all of our tests again as at the start and no new test failures come up and the latest error logs are empty.

 ### Notes on Best Practice

 Here are some recommendations on making test development more straightforward:

 - Use TorQ connection management when dealing with multiple processes
+- When just unit testing one process in isolation, run the tests from an instance of that process
-- Run the tests from a 'blank' test process where possible, as this ensures that test code and process code don't get in each other's way
+- When performing integration tests that examine the interaction of multiple processes, run the tests from a 'blank' process where possible, as this ensures that test code and process code don't get in each other's way
 - Put any variable or function declarations in a settings file so as not to clutter the test code
 - If there are a large number of tests, split into folders of related tests
 - Try to keep test output isolated from the rest of the application, ie. any logs or HDB data should be output to a separate testing location and cleared afterwards if appropriate